Honest Mistake or Unforgivable Sin?

 Property and personal damage

-Anything that causes serious property damage or causes someone serious personal injury is an example of an unforgivable sin.
+Anything that causes serious property damage, causes serious personal injury, host nation relations, and/or injury to our national security is an example of an unforgivable sin.

 These are mistakes that fall into the unforgivable sin category due to the magnitude of damage.
 Even if the most well-intentioned and honest Soldier in your unit makes one of these mistakes, there is nothing he can do to reduce the magnitude of the problem.
 Be wary of the Soldier who tells you: